dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 the view module to evaluate the HTML and puts the result into the Plug.Conn's `resp_body`.
-The controller terminates the flow and the once-a-request-and-now-a-response `Plug.Conn` is returned to the to the underlying web server, which is probably cowboy, which delivers the payload to the end-user through the HTTP connection.
+The controller terminates the flow and the once-a-request-and-now-a-response `Plug.Conn` is returned to the to the underlying web server, which delivers the payload to the end-user through the HTTP connection.

 <a name="default-liveview"></a>
 ## Default Phoenix LiveView without `render/1`